On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: Introduction

-We remark that the interest in binary asymmetric channels has increased due to applications in flash memories \cite{CGOZ99,CSBB10,KBE10,YSVW11} and as models in other areas, such as neuroscience \cite{CIMRW13}.
+The interest in binary asymmetric channels has increased due to applications in flash memories \cite{CGOZ99,CSBB10,KBE10,YSVW11} and as models in other areas, such as neuroscience \cite{CIMRW13}.
 Most of the work developed on binary asymmetric channels has focused on coding properties \cite{CR79,MR80} and on the design of codes with given properties, either for general asymmetric channels \cite{Berger61,CR79,GD12,Klove81,VT65,Weber89} or for the $Z$-channel \cite{LK14,MGK98,PBC15}.
-The substantial efforts devoted to the encoding perspective contrasts with the situation concerning the decoding aspect, the focus of this work.\\
+We stress that most of these works consider the decoding criterion determined by the asymmetric metric introduced in \cite{CR79}, or some variant of it.
+Despite of all its advantages, the asymmetric metric is not matched to any binary asymmetric channel, that is, it cannot be used to perform maximum likelihood decoding (MLD).

+In this work we study the binary asymmetric channels from the point of view of maximum likelihood decoding.
+Namely, two memoryless binary asymmetric channels $W_1$ and $W_2$ are $n$-equivalent if MLD is the same for both channels, for every possible code $C\subseteq \F_2^n$ (a precise statement is given in Definition \ref{Def-n-Equivalence}).
+The most studied instances of these channels are the binary symmetric channels (BSCs) corresponding to $p=q$, and the $Z$-channels corresponding to $p=0$.
+For these channels the problem we study here is trivial since two channels $W_{1}$ and $W_{2}$ which are either both symmetric channels or both $Z$-channels are always $n$-equivalent, for any positive $n$.
+In this sense, we could say that there is a unique BSC and a unique $Z$-channel from the MLD point of view.
+This is not the case of general binary asymmetric channels and to study this equivalence relation is the focus of this work.

+The knowledge of the equivalence classes of binary asymmetric channels may be useful for two purposes.